HimanshuSoni25/Simon-game/README.md

 # Simon-game
-Made a simon game using HTML and CSS
+Made a simon game using HTML and CSS and Javascript